burcakotlu/GLANET/docs/source/tutorial.rst

 	Please be aware that you have to update the absolute path to these files in UserDefinedLibraryInputFile.txt.
 	These sample files are stored under  ~path/to/GLANET Folder/Data/demo_input_data/UserDefinedLibrary/TranscriptionFactors directory.
-	Please update the absolute path ot these files accordingly.
+	Please update the absolute path of these files accordingly.

 	* *Choose 0-based coordinates (End Exclusive) as User Defined Library Data Format.*